-Using this expansion and the bound \eqref{priorim}, it is easy to prove the following estimate: if $y$ is a random variable satisfying $|y|\prec Q$ (note that the entries of any interpolating matrix $Z^\theta$ satisfy this bound), then
+Using this expansion and the bound in equation \eqref{priorim}, it is easy to prove the following estimate: if $y$ is a random variable satisfying $|y|\prec Q$ (note that the entries of any interpolating matrix $Z^\theta$ satisfy this bound), then {w.o.p.},

-For simplicity of notations, in the following proof we denote
+For simplicity of notations, in the following proof, we denote